-Jim has had a long and varied career in private practice with a big law firm, in government service, and as a public interest lawyer.
-Jim is President Emeritus of the Legal Services Corporation, the largest funder of civil legal aid in the United States.
-LSC, established by an Act of Congress in 1974, supports 132 independent legal aid programs with more than 850 offices serving every state and territory.
-Jim was President of LSC from 2011 to 2020.
-He practiced law for 30 years with the international, Washington-based law firm of Arnold & Porter and served as the firm’s Managing Partner for a decade.
-Immediately prior to joining the Legal Services Corporation, he served as General Counsel of the District of Columbia Public Schools.
-He is a past President of the 110,000-member District of Columbia Bar.
-Jim is Vice Chair of the District of Columbia Access to Justice Commission and Vice Chair of the District of Columbia Public Charter School Board.
-He is a member of the American Academy of Arts and Sciences, the American Law Institute, the District of Columbia Bar Pro Bono Committee, and the boards of Albany Law School, the Pro Bono Institute, the Institute for the Advancement of the American Legal System, and the International Senior Lawyers Project.
-Jim previously served as chair of the American Bar Association’s Task Force on Legal Needs Arising Out of the 2020 Pandemic, chair of the District of Columbia Circuit Judicial Conference Committee on Pro Bono Legal Services, chair of the boards of the Meyer Foundation and Whitman-Walker Health, and as a member of the American Bar Association’s Standing Committee on Pro Bono and Public Service, the ABA’s Commission on the Future of Legal Services, and the boards of the University of Pennsylvania Law School, the Neighborhood Legal Services Program of the District of Columbia, the NALP Foundation for Law Career Research and Education, and Wilkes University.
+Jim is Chair of the Board of Advisors of the Institute for the Advancement of the American Legal System, Vice Chair of the District of Columbia Access to Justice Commission, and Vice Chair of the District of Columbia Public Charter School Board.
+He is a Fellow of the American Academy of Arts and Sciences, a member of the American Law Institute, and serves on the boards of Albany Law School, the Pro Bono Institute, and the International Senior Lawyers Project.
+Jim previously served as chair of the American Bar Association’s Task Force on Legal Needs Arising Out of the Covid-19 Pandemic, chair of the District of Columbia Circuit Judicial Conference Committee on Pro Bono Legal Services, chair of the boards of the Meyer Foundation and Whitman-Walker Health, and as a member of the American Bar Association’s Standing Committee on Pro Bono and Public Service, the ABA’s Commission on the Future of Legal Services, and the boards of the University of Pennsylvania Law School, the Neighborhood Legal Services Program of the District of Columbia, the NALP Foundation for Law Career Research and Education, and Wilkes University.